ubc-library-rc/AI_for_coding/content/3_dummy_data.md

 ### Let's make one!
 #### in R

-An example of making a dummy dataframe in R. This is the way to go if you have more complex data structures.
+An example of making a dummy dataframe in R. <strong>This is the way to go if you have more complex data structures.</strong> Make sure that the format you save the summy data in is the same as your real data.
 ```

 ## make vectors